 A House panel voted to publicly release a report on Trump's tax returns

 The Democrat-controlled House Ways and Means Committee voted Tuesday to release a report related to former President Donald Trump's tax returns.
-The report covers 2013 through 2018 of the former president's tax filings and includes all supporting materials.
+The report, released later in the evening, covers 2015 through 2020 of the former president's tax filings.

 In a vote split along party lines, the Democrats on the panel voted in support of the release while Republicans voted against the measure.